Toby Caulfeild, 1st Baron Caulfeild

 Toby Caulfeild, 1st Baron Caulfeild of Charlemont (1565–1627), was an English army officer active in Ireland.

 Life

 He was born on 2 December 1565 the son of Alexander Caulfeild of Great Milton in Oxfordshire.
 As a youth, he served under Martin Frobisher, and then under Lord Howard of Effingham.
-He was also with the 2nd Earl of Essex at the capture of Cadiz, 21 June 1596.
+He was also with the 2nd Earl of Essex at the capture of Cádiz, 21 June 1596.